-5 Things To Check before MIG/MAG Welding on Automobiles
+5 Things To Check before MIG Welding on Cars

 MIG/MAG welding is widely used in the automotive repair industry, these 5 simple checks prior to welding will enable you to get the best results.

 Welding current doesn't flow from the torch to the workpiece contrary to popular belief.
 The current travels from the earth clamp and returns to the welding machine through the torch.
 The earth clamp, therefore, is a very important part to check BEFORE welding.
 Check the earth clamp is in good condition and that all the connections are tight.
 During use, the welding clamp should always be cool to touch.
 If its hot then its drawing welding current away from your weld pool.
 This could mean an incorrectly welded part of your weld joint.

 This is especially important when welding aluminium or MIG Braze.
 Aluminium wire is fed at a far higher speed compared to steel and so any tiny fluctuation in the welding current can be immediately felt at the torch.

 MIG Braze on the other hand uses a lower welding current to start with Typically less that 60A on most car body panels.
 Therefore losing even a few amps due to the earth clamp heating up can be felt at the torch.

 Always ensure the earth clamp is in good condition and cool to the touch in use.

 Correct Gas and gas flow is critical!
 Many people in the automotive repair industry still refer to welding as "MIG Welding" This is technically incorrect nowadays as we tend to use a "mix gas.
 The mix varies from manufacturer to manufacturer but typically most of it is pure argon with a small percentage of O2 and Co2.